valermor/galen-api-ports/README.md

 [![Build Status](https://travis-ci.org/valermor/galen-api-ports.svg?branch=master)](https://travis-ci.org/valermor/galen-api-ports)

-_Galen API Ports_ is an attempt to port the [Galen Framework](http://galenframework.com "Galen's Homepage") API to languages other than Javascript and Java, which are the ones officially supported.
+_Galen API Ports_ is a framework to port the [Galen Framework](http://galenframework.com "Galen's Homepage") API to languages other than Javascript and Java, which are the ones officially supported.
 The project is mean to provide a framework to port the Galen Java API into any of that languages that are supported by Apache Thrift.
 At the moment, only porting to Python is implemented under the name _galenpy_ (read on).